TheStaticTurtle/website_blog/content/posts/20250319_UltranetAdventuresPart1/index.md

 The `I2S Quad deserializer` block is in charge of reading the bits of the serial audio data in sync with the different clocks.
 The special thing about this block is that it takes four different serial input and integrates the demuxer to output the eight different 24bit vectors.

-Even tho the PCM1808 is a 24bit ADC, it will "happilly" accept 32 cycles, this significantly simplifies the clock generation and also allocate me a bit of time to process it.

 The module starts with a few edge detectors, the processes run on the much higher +100Mhz clock and their soul purpuse is to detect a rising/falling edge.
 Here is an example for the bit clock:
 ```vhdl